 Twelve-month residency program

 Balance on the tuition is due when the student begins the unit.
 Non-refundable deposits are applied to the tuition.
-Students may also negotiate a payment plan with the unit supervisor.
+Students may also negotiate a payment plan with the unit educator.
 All tuition must be paid by the end of the unit.

 We have a limited number of scholarships available to cover part of the cost of tuition.
 Contact Michael Doane, CPE program manager, at CPECenter@fairview.org to request an application form.